PHYSIOLOGY OF PLANT MOVEMENTS

 Autonomic Growth Movements:

 During the development of leaves and floral organs, the growth pattern determines the growth direction of the structures.
 For example, leaves expand laterally by continuous radial divisions and expansions.
 Similarly sepals and petals because of continuous growth of cells at the base on the inner surface make the flower open.
 The hypocotyl hook of the bean seed straightens up because of one sided growth due to expansion cells on that side.
 Such growth movements are called Ephemeral.
-Once the movement reaches certain stage, the bending movement stops.
+Once the movement reaches, a particular stage the bending movement stops.

 Autonomic Turgour Movement: